Hampton Hawes: Life and career

 Struggling for many years with a heroin addiction, in 1958 Hawes became the target of a federal undercover operation in Los Angeles.
 Investigators believed that he would inform on suppliers rather than risk ruining a successful music career.
 Hawes was arrested on heroin charges on his 30th birthday and was sentenced to ten years imprisonment.
-In the intervening weeks between his trial and sentencing, Hawes recorded an album of spirituals and gospel songs, The Sermon.
+In the intervening weeks between his trial and sentencing, Hawes recorded an album of spirituals and gospel songs, The Sermon, in dedication to his father, who was retiring after 45 years as minister of Westminster Church.

-In 1961, while at a federal prison hospital in Fort Worth, Texas, Hawes was watching President Kennedy's inaugural speech on television, and became convinced that Kennedy would pardon him.
-With help from inside and outside the prison, Hawes submitted an official request for a presidential pardon.
-In August 1963, Kennedy granted Hawes Executive Clemency, the 42nd of only 43 such pardons given in the final year of Kennedy's presidency.
+In 1961, while imprisoned at Fort Worth Federal Medical Facility, Hawes was watching President Kennedy's inaugural speech on television, and became convinced that Kennedy would pardon him.
+With help from inside and outside the prison, Hawes submitted an official application for Executive Clemency.
+In August 1963, Kennedy granted Hawes clemency, the 42nd of only 43 such pardons given in the final year of Kennedy's presidency.

 After being released from prison, Hawes resumed playing and recording.
-After coming back to jazz world, Hawes had to fight against his own depression.
+Recordings on Contemporary Records from the early 1960s include "The Green Leaves of Summer" and "Here and Now."
+Yet as jazz was fading as the leading popular music in America after the arrival of The Beatles in 1964, Hawes struggled, like so many jazz musicians, to maintain his career.
+When he took a ten-month trip to Europe and Asia with his wife Jacque, who was on a study-sabbatical as a teacher, Hawes was shocked to discover that he had become a legend overseas.
+Embraced by major jazz audiences, clubs, and recording companies, Hawes played and recorded nearly non-stop, appearing on television and radio, and recording ten albums in so many months.

 Raise Up Off Me, Hawes' autobiography, written with Don Asher and published in 1974, shed light on his heroin addiction, the bebop movement, and his friendships with some of the leading jazz musicians of his time.
 It won the ASCAP Deems Taylor Award for music writing in 1975.
 Critic Gary Giddins, who wrote the book's introduction, called Raise Up Off Me "a major contribution to the literature of jazz."
 The book Raise Up Off Me includes details about the ambivalent relationship of Hawes and Charlie Parker.

 Hampton Hawes died unexpectedly of a brain hemorrhage in 1977, at the age of 48.